 After graduating with a 1st class degree in Population Studies from the University of Southampton, Catharine Gale obtained a Medical Research Council studentship and completed a PhD on the role of antioxidant vitamins in cerebrovascular disease and cognitive decline at the MRC Environmental Epidemiology Unit (now the MRC Lifecourse Epidemiology Unit).
 Catharine currently leads work on cognitive function across the MRC Lifecourse Epidemiology’s programmes of research.
-She is co-leader of the Cognitive Epidemiology research group at the Centre for Cognitive Ageing and Cognitive Epidemiology, University of Edinburgh.
-She was appointed as a part-time Reader in Cognitive Epidemiology in the Department of Psychology at the University of Edinburgh in 2012.
-Catharine was appointed to a Chair in Cognitive Epidemiology at the University of Southampton in 2015.
+Since 2012, she has also held an academic position at the University of Edinburgh where she is co-leader of the Cognitive Epidemiology research group at the Centre for Cognitive Ageing and Cognitive Epidemiology and Reader in Cognitive Epidemiology in the Department of Psychology.

 BSc Population Studies, University of Southampton 1994